Scheduling with Gaps: New Models and Algorithms: Minimizing Maximum Flow with a Budget for Gaps

-For binary search, we need a small set of candidate values for $\starf$.
-If $H$ is an optimal set of points, then, without loss of generality, we can assume that $H$ contains only release times, since any other point in $H$ can be shifted left until it reaches a release time.
+For binary search, however, we need a small set of candidate values for $\starf$.
+If $H$ is an optimal solution, then, without loss of generality, we can assume that $H$ contains only release times, since any other point in $H$ can be shifted left until it reaches a release time.
 Thus we only need to consider the set $\Phi$ of all values of the form $r_j - r_i$ for $j > i$.
+(We will tacitly assume that $F_\malymax(H) > 0$, because verifying whether $F_\malymax(H) = 0$ is easy: just check if the number of different $r_i$'s is at most $k$.)
 Since $|\Phi| = O(n^2)$ and we need to sort $\Phi$ before doing binary search, we would obtain an $O(n^2\log n)$-time algorithm.

 Fortunately, we do not need to construct $\Phi$ explicitly.
-Observe that the elements of $\Phi$ can be thought of as forming an $X+Y$ matrix with sorted rows and columns, where $X$ is the vector of release times and $Y = -X$.
-We can thus use the $O(n)$-time selection algorithm for $X+Y$ matrices \cite{MirzaianA85-selection} to speed up computation.
-Specifically, at each step we will have two indices $p, q$, with $1\le p \le q \le n(n-1)/2$, and we will know that the optimal value of $\starf$ is between the $p$th and $q$th smallest values in $\Phi$, inclusive.
-We let $l = \floor{(p+q)/2}$ and we use the algorithm from~\cite{MirzaianA85-selection} to find the $l$th smallest element in $\Phi$, say $f$.
-We now determine whether $\starf \le f$ by applying the $O(n)$ algorithm from the previous section to answer the query ``is there a set $H$ with at most $\gamma$ gaps and with $F_\malymax(H) \le f$?''
+Observe that the elements of $\Phi$ can be thought of as forming an implicit $X+Y$ matrix with sorted rows and columns, where $X$ is the vector of release times and $Y = -X$.
+We can thus use the $O(n)$-time selection algorithm for $X+Y$ matrices~\cite{Frederickson_Johnson_x_plus_y_matrices_82,MirzaianA85-selection} to speed up computation.
+Specifically, at each step we will have two indices $p, q$, with $1\le p \le q \le n(n-1)/2$, such that the optimal value of $\starf$ is between the $p$th and $q$th smallest values in $\Phi$, inclusive.
+If $p=q$, we are done, so assume that $p < q$.
+We let $l = \floor{(p+q)/2}$ and we use the algorithm from~\cite{Frederickson_Johnson_x_plus_y_matrices_82,MirzaianA85-selection} to find the $l$th smallest element in $\Phi$, say $f$.
+We now determine whether $\starf \le f$ by applying the $O(n)$ algorithm from the previous section to answer the query ``is there a set $H$ with $|H|\le k$ and $F_\malymax(H) \le f$?''.
 If the answer is ``yes'', we let $q=l$, otherwise we let $p = l+1$.
 This will give us an algorithm with running time $O(n\log n)$.

-\paragraph{Discrete case.} We show that we can solve the scheduling variant in time $O(n\log n)$ as well.
-The solution is similar to the one for the discrete case, with two modifications.
+\paragraph{Discrete case.} We now show that we can solve the scheduling variant in time $O(n\log n)$ as well.
+The solution is similar to the one for the continuous case, with two modifications.
 The first modification concerns the set $\Phi$ of candidate values for the maximum flow.
-We show that $\Phi$ can be still expressed as an $X+Y$ set.
+We show that $\Phi$ can be still expressed as an $X+Y$ set, for some sets $X$ and $Y$ of small cardinality.
 The second modification involves using Algorithm~{\AlgMinGapMaxFlow} to answer decision queries in the binary search, instead of the algorithm for the continuous model.